vitessio/enhancements/veps/vep-5.md

 Title: Vitess Bugfixes
 Author: Andres Taylor
 Reviewers: Derek Perkins, Rafael Chacon, Harshit Gangal, Deepthi Sigireddi
-Status: Proposed
+Status: Approved
 Created: 2021-05-19
 ```

 ## Abstract

-[VEP-1](https://github.com/vitessio/enhancements/blob/master/veps/vep-1.md) established a support lifecycle for Vitess.
-[VEP-2](https://github.com/vitessio/enhancements/blob/master/veps/vep-2.md) later amended parts of the
+[VEP-1](https://github.com/vitessio/enhancements/blob/main/veps/vep-1.md) established a support lifecycle for Vitess.
+[VEP-2](https://github.com/vitessio/enhancements/blob/main/veps/vep-2.md) later amended parts of the
 This VEP suggests a change to how bugfixes are handled, how often releases are made, and how long they are supported for and thus replaces the Support lifecycle section in VEP-1, and all of VEP-2.

 All other sections of VEP-1 will continue to be in force without any change.

 ## Support Lifecycle
-Because the release cycle includes a new release every 4 months, most fixes will only be pushed to the master branch.
+Because the release cycle includes a new release every 4 months, most fixes will only be pushed to the main branch.
 An exception to this process will be made for high severity bugs.
 For these bug fixes, the fix will be applied to all supported release branches where the bug is manifested.